Dosage Form: tablet

-Symptomatic Trichomoniasis.
-Metronidazole Tablet is indicated for the treatment of T. vaginalis in females and males when the presence of the trichomonad has been confirmed by appropriate laboratory procedures (wet smears and/or cultures).
+Metronidazole tablets, USP are indicated for the treatment of T. vaginalis infection in females and males when the presence of the trichomonad has been confirmed by appropriate laboratory procedures (wet smears and/or cultures).

-Asymptomatic Trichomoniasis.
-Metronidazole Tablets are indicated in the treatment of asymptomatic T. vaginalis infection in females when the organism is associated with endocervicitis, cervicitis, or cervical erosion.
+Metronidazole tablets, USP are indicated in the treatment of asymptomatic T. vaginalis infection in females when the organism is associated with endocervicitis, cervicitis, or cervical erosion.
 Since there is evidence that presence of the trichomonad can interfere with accurate assessment of abnormal cytological smears, additional smears should be performed after eradication of the parasite.

-Amebiasis.
-Metronidazole Tablet is indicated in the treatment of acute intestinal amebiasis (amebic dysentery) and amebic liver abscess.
+Metronidazole tablets, USP are indicated in the treatment of acute intestinal amebiasis (amebic dysentery) and amebic liver abscess.

-In amebic liver abscess, Metronidazole Tablets therapy does not obviate the need for aspiration or drainage of pus.
+In amebic liver abscess, Metronidazole tablet therapy does not obviate the need for aspiration or drainage of pus.

-Anaerobic Bacterial Infections.
-Metronidazole Tablets is indicated in the treatment of serious infections caused by susceptible anaerobic bacteria.
-Indicated surgical procedures should be performed in conjunction with Metronidazole Tablets therapy.
-In a mixed aerobic and anaerobic infection, antimicrobials appropriate for the treatment of the aerobic infection should be used in addition to Metronidazole Tablets.
+Metronidazole tablets USP are indicated in the treatment of serious infections caused by susceptible anaerobic bacteria.
+Indicated surgical procedures should be performed in conjunction with Metronidazole tablet therapy.
+In a mixed aerobic and anaerobic infection, antimicrobials appropriate for the treatment of the aerobic infection should be used in addition to Metronidazole tablets, USP.

-INTRA-ABDOMINAL INFECTIONS, including peritonitis, intra-abdominal abscess, and liver abscess, caused by Bacteroides species including the B. fragilis group (B. fragilis, B. distasonis, B. ovatus, B. thetaiotaomicron, B. vulgatus), Clostridium species, Eubacterium species, Peptococcus, and Peptostreptococcus species.
+INTRA-ABDOMINAL INFECTIONS, including peritonitis, intra-abdominal abscess, and liver abscess, caused by Bacteroides species including the B. fragilis group (B. fragilis, B. distasonis, B. ovatus, B. thetaiotaomicron, B. vulgatus), Clostridium species, Eubacterium species, Peptococcus species, and Peptostreptococcus species.

-SKIN AND SKIN STRUCTURE INFECTIONS caused by Bacteroides species including the B. fragilis group, Clostridium species, Peptococcus, Peptostreptococcus species, and Fusobacterium species.
+SKIN AND SKIN STRUCTURE INFECTIONS caused by Bacteroides species including the B. fragilis group, Clostridium species, Peptococcus species, Peptostreptococcus species, and Fusobacterium species.

 CENTRAL NERVOUS SYSTEM (CNS) INFECTIONS, including meningitis and brain abscess, caused by Bacteroides species including the B. fragilis group.